10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 1 | Don’t forget to set a coming soon or maintenance page

-Don’t get me wrong, it’s not a problem to have a half-finished website or re-think your content or layout.
+Don’t get me wrong, it’s not uncommon to have a half-finished website or rethink your content or layout.

 Most websites aren’t just finished in a day or two, anyway!